-Deferred inflows of resources decreased from 2021 by \$23.2 million due to the decrease pension investment gains from previous periods that were amortized over five years.
+Deferred inflows of resources decreased from 2022 by \$680 thousand due to the decrease in pension investment gains from previous periods that were amortized over five years.

-Restricted net position increased from 2021 due to two factors.
+Restricted net position increased from 2022 due to two factors.
 The Authority's higher debt service principal payments in 2023 require \$9.0 million more of reserve funds.
 Second, an interlocal agreement with Utah County for the fourth quarter cent sales tax requires excess proceeds to be saved for future debt service payments on the 2016 debt issued by Utah County.

-A change in unrestricted net position over time may serve as a useful indicator of a government entity's financial position.
-As of December 31, 2022, the Authority's unrestricted net position has increased \$189.1 million from

-December 31, 2021.
-This change can be attributed to the changes in current and other assets explained earlier in this section along with reductions in spending during the COVID-19 pandemic.
+A change in net position over time may serve as a useful indicator of a government entity's financial position.
+As of December 31, 2023, the Authority's net position has increased \$11.4 million from December 31, 2022.
+This change can be attributed to the changes in current and other assets explained earlier in this section along with a rebound in pension investments.